 - 1. Make students understand soil structure. - 2.
 Understand stress-strain characteristics of soils. - 3.
-The mechanism of failure, the factors that affects the shear strength. - 4.
-Structural behavior with soils. - 5.
 Evaluate soil structure interaction for different types of structure under various conditions of loading and subsoil characteristics.

 - 1. Explain the importance of soil structure interaction. - 2.
 Analyze the behavior of the soil under elastic and plastic condition as beam element. - 3.
 Analyze the behavior of the soil as plate element. - 4.
-Predict the behavior of the pile under static and dynamic loads. - 5.
+List the behavior of the pile under static and dynamic loads. - 5.
 Demonstrate the behavior of the laterally loaded piles.